The Try Guys: Zach

+Former members

 Eugene

-Eugene Lee Yang (born January 18, 1986; Hangul: 양유진) was born to Korean immigrants, Jae Yang and Min-young Lee in Pflugerville, Texas.
+Eugene Lee Yang (born January 18, 1986; Korean: 양유진) was born to Korean immigrants Jae Yang and Min-young Lee in Pflugerville, Texas.
 Yang graduated from the University of Southern California with a B.A. in Cinema Production.
 He regularly participates in LGBT pride events and has worked with The Trevor Project.
 Yang came out on June 15, 2019, in a YouTube video, "I'm Gay".
 In 2019, he announced that he has been in a long-term relationship with Matthew McLean.
+Despite still being listed as an official member, he has made increasingly infrequent appearances on the channel.
+In 2024, it was announced that Yang would only be doing one more season as part of the cast before stepping away for other projects, though he will still retain his co-ownership of the company.

 Ned

 Edward Gallo "Ned" Fulmer (born June 11, 1987) was born in Jacksonville, Florida.
-He is a graduate of Yale University, where he majored in chemistry.
+He graduated from Yale University with a major in chemistry.
 He had a career working in a chemistry lab before he had a career change and started working at Buzzfeed, where Fulmer developed the video fellowship program.
 He previously lived in Chicago, working at a renewable energy lab by day and performing improv and sketch for Second City and iO Chicago house teams by night, where he was named a "Critic's Pick" by Time Out Chicago.

-He is married to Ariel Fulmer (née VandeVoorde), an interior designer, and they have two children.
-The Verge highlighted that much of Fulmer's "public persona revolves around being a husband" and that he "successfully built a fanbase and brand around this relationship specifically", calling him a "wife guy".
-On September 27, 2022, it was announced that Fulmer would no longer be working with the group following an internal review regarding an extramarital affair with an employee.
+He has two sons with Ariel Marie Fulmer (née VandeVoorde), an interior designer.
+The Verge highlighted that much of Fulmer's public persona "revolves around being a husband," and that he "successfully built a fanbase and brand around this relationship specifically," calling him a "wife guy."
+Fulmer was removed from the group in September 2022, following an extramarital affair with an employee.
+In September 2025, it was reported that Fulmer was separated from his wife and was launching a new podcast, Rock Bottom, for which she would appear as its debut guest.